 Natasha J. Long is the School’s Coordinator of Student Services.
 Long serves as the principal administrator for advising and oversees student services for the School.
 Students should contact her for seeking an override into a MASC courses (click here for the online override request form), independent studies, scheduling issues and graduation applications.
 She also advises all Advertising majors, Media Studies minors, Student-Athletes, BIS majors and graduating seniors.

-Susan Cramer is the School's undergraduate academic adviser.
-She joins us after working in the University College as both a mass communications and business adviser for first year students.
+Susan Cramer and Roy Roach are the School's undergraduate academic advisers.
+Cramer joined us after working in the University College as both a mass communications and business adviser for first year students.
 She advises all Public Relations and Journalism students in both the foundation and concentration.
+Roach joined the School after earning a graduate degree in higher education.
+He advises all pre-major students for all concentrations.